 - Linked to the above point is this: development helps home buyers with a restricted budget to purchase close to the CBD or other employment hubs, and avoid a two-hour daily commute from otherwise affordable suburbs.
 This is because, generally, inner-cities are the exception to zoning laws as it is all zoned for development and high density.

-- Suburbs marked for high-density development (like Cottesloe, Claremont and Nedlands in Perth, and Mascot, Waterloo and Olympic Park in Sydney) are used to take the pressure of urban infill as the population of capital cities continues to grow.
+- Suburbs marked for high-density development (like Cottesloe, Claremont and Nedlands in Perth, and Mascot, Waterloo, and Olympic Park in Sydney) are used to take the pressure of urban infill as the population of capital cities continues to grow.
+Find out more about how to pick suburbs on the brink of a boom.

-- As could be expected, development and increased population creates more traffic and congestion.
+- As could be expected, development and increased population create more traffic and congestion.

-- More people means more stress is placed on existing services such as hospitals (keep in mind our ageing population) and schools – note the increased amount of demountables popping up in schools.
+- More people means more stress is placed on existing services such as hospitals (keep in mind our aging population) and schools – note the increased amount of demountables popping up in schools.

 So now you know what to expect if you notice a yellow A4 sign that reads “Development Proposal”.